lssfau/hyteg/README.md

   Builds the shipped TerraNeo module for large-scale Geodynamics simulations.
 Details below.

+* `DHYTEG_MANTLECONVECTION_APP` (`no`)

+  Builds the large-scale mantle convection app as presented in the preprint ([arXiv:2506.04157]( https://arxiv.org/abs/2506.04157)) (currently in review).

+  Requires the [Boost](https://www.boost.org/) library, which is a header-only library as the app uses the TerraNeo plate provider headers.

+  In case the tools from `src/terraneo` at a later time switch to not being header only, you also might need to set HYTEG_TERRANEO_MODULE=ON.

 * `HYTEG_DOWNLOAD_BOOST` (`no`)

   Downloads the C++ boost (header-only) library which is required for the TerraNeo module for instance and required if